missionwired/secret-scanner-action/README.md

 3. Review the detected secrets with file locations and context
 4. Each finding includes remediation guidance

+### Where do results appear?

+This action uploads SARIF to GitHub Code Scanning (Security → Code scanning alerts).
+GitHub Secret Scanning is separate and does not ingest SARIF.
+If you want similar alerts under Secret Scanning, create custom patterns in Settings → Security & analysis → Secret scanning → Custom patterns.

 ## Contributing

 1. Fork the repository